felix-dumit/EasySpotlight/README.md

 }
 ```

-Now all that is left is to implement function called when the app opens from a spotlight:
+Now all that is left is to implement the function called when the app opens from a spotlight:

 ```swift
 func application(application: UIApplication, continueUserActivity userActivity: NSUserActivity, restorationHandler: ([AnyObject]?) -> Void) -> Bool {